 - literary agent Laura Zats (Red Sofa Literary)

-- literary agent Gemma Cooper (The Bent Agency)
+- literary agent assistant Lynnette Novak (The Seymour Agency)

 - editor Yana Makuwa (Graywolf Press)

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
-This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with assistance from the Minnesota SCBWI.
+This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with assistance from local writing groups.

 EVENT LOCATION & DETAILS: